Frequently Asked Questions (FAQ's)

 Q: Why can’t the city limit the kinds of aircraft that fly into and out of Cottonwood?
 Why can’t it limit the times when aircraft can land and take off from the airport?

-A: Federal law requires Cottonwood to remain open to the public 24 hours per day, 7 days per week on a non-discriminatory basis.
+A: Federal law requires Cottonwood as a public use airport to remain open to the public 24 hours per day, 7 days per week on a non-discriminatory basis.
 While the Airport publishes information about the length, width, and strength of its runway, it is ultimately the pilot’s decision whether or not their aircraft can safely land and take off from Cottonwood.

 Q: Why does the airport need the federal and state grant funds?

 A: Most capital improvements at the airport are costly.
-The City is not in a position to fund all of these facility improvements itself and, therefore, request financial assistance from the FAA and the State to design and construct improvements that are often safety-related.
+The city is not in a position to fund all of these facility improvements itself and, therefore, requests financial assistance from the FAA and the State to design and construct improvements that are often safety related.
 This is typical for most public use airports.

 Q: I’m a citizen of Cottonwood.
 Why don’t you care about me?

 A: The city cares about you and your well-being and safety.
 That is why the city is doing everything within its legal authority to make sure aircraft have the opportunity to take-off and land safely from the airport while addressing noise concerns to the extent possible.

 Unfortunately, not every aircraft incident report filed with this city contains enough information to allow the airport to follow-up on a noise or safety claim.
 Some complaints that are filed are very general in nature, but that does not make them any less important.
 The city collects the information and enters it into a database that is used to track noise issues.